CartoDB/cartodb/doc/API.md

 ### Bounds wrapper

-We have added easy method to get the bounding box for any dataset or filtered query using the CartoDB.js library.
+We have added an easy method to get the bounding box for any dataset or filtered query using the CartoDB.js library.
 The **getBounds** function can be useful for guiding users to the right location on a map or for loading only the right data at the right time based on user actions.

 <div class="code-title">Bounds wrapper</div>
 ```javascript